Krishna Supporting Mount Govardhana-Stone-Hoysala Period

 Dvarasamudra, the modern Halebid.
 Hoysala style is unique in its own way and

 is highly characterized.
-The earliest major Hoysala temples are at Belur
+The earliest major Hoysala temples are at Belur.

 Hoysala